KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-3. Typo: Found `Magic Mirror` in file `MMM-Powerwall.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Powerwall.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: Found `require("https")` in file `powerwall.js`: Replace "https" by "node:https".
+10. Recommendation: Found `require("https")` in file `powerwall.js`: Replace "https" by "node:https".
-10. Recommendation: Found `axios` in file `powerwall.js`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `powerwall.js`: Replace it with built-in fetch.
+12. Recommendation: Replace eslintrc by new flat config.
-11. The branch name is 'master'.
+13. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PrayerTime by slametps](https://github.com/slametps/MMM-PrayerTime)